juanchosandox90/PushIOManager_Android/README.md

        </intent-filter>
 </activity>
 ```
-The permission will ensure that only your app (or apps signed with same certificate as your app) can display the rich HTML content.
+The permission will ensure that only your app (or apps signed with the same certificate as your app) may launch the `WebView` to display the HTML content.

 #### New APIs for Geofence and Beacon Events